FredericoFerri/com3529-2026-fferri1/practicals/4-coverage.md

    suite test all possible behaviours?

-4. To what extent did you write tests to execute code, rather than to actually test the behaviour of the `Forum` class.
+4. To what extent did you write tests to execute code, rather than to actually test the behaviour of the `Forum` class?

 ## Discussion Questions